 Qualitative sub study semi-structured interview questions

 Questions will differ depending on smoking/abstinence status, intervention condition and country.
 Below is a comprehensive list of the questions which will be tailored according to the above criteria.
 Probes will be used throughout to elicit maximum information.
-We will have access to baseline and follow-up data on smoking history, lapses, relapses etc for the purposes of reference only.
+We will have access to baseline and follow-up data on smoking history, lapses, relapses etc. for the purposes of reference only.

 Preamble on format and approx. length of time (45 minutes max)